EDITOR’S NOTE: This article was written by Traveleater Sep Simborio and verified by Ann Wanjiru, a diet and nutrition expert from Juja, Kenya.

 The Kikuyu are an ethnic group of Bantu people who are native to Central Kenya.
 They are the largest thus far, making up 17% of the Kenyan population by ethnic group, so it’s not surprising that they have a substantial culinary contribution to the country in the form of irio.

-Irio means food in the Kikuyu language and is a classic Kenyan dish deeply rooted in the Kikuyu tribe.
+Irio means food in the Kikuyu language and is a popular Kenyan dish deeply rooted in the Kikuyu tribe.
 It’s made of mashed potatoes, maize, and peas or greens in some variations.
-This healthy and comforting dish is often served as a side dish and is especially popular when served with grilled steak.
+This healthy and comforting dish is often served as a side dish and is especially popular when served with grilled steak or nyama choma.

 Githeri is also a humble dish from the Kikuyu tribe and is a staple in Kenya’s Central and Eastern parts.
 Also called muthere or mutheri, githeri is made of maize and beans mixed and stewed in a pot or sufuria.

 Despite its simple ingredients, this delicacy is packed with flavor.
 Onions, tomatoes, and spices such as cumin, turmeric, and the optional cayenne pepper are added to the mix.
 Some variations have potatoes and meat chunks.
 Its popularity has never waned since the dish has been the main meal served to students since the 1920s, and it continues to trend with young people.

 The Kikuyu people must really know their way around the kitchen to have so many tasty contributions to Kenyan food culture.
 Mukimo is another Kenyan staple that’s predominantly from communities living around the majestic Mount Kenya.
 It’s made with mashed potatoes and greens with corn and/or beans.
 It goes well as a side for stews and grilled meat like nyama choma.